$80 CAD

 .jpg)

-Section 1: Reading
+Section 1: Reading (30 minutes 25 marks)

-Part 1: Informative Text
+Part 1: Informative Text (10 marks)

-Part 2: Narrative Text
+Part 2: Narrative Text (15 marks)

-Section 2: Writing
+Section 2: Writing (30 minutes 25 marks)

 This section assesses your writing skills across two key areas: descriptive writing and professional communication.
 Your responses will be evaluated based on clarity, organization, vocabulary, grammar, and task fulfillment.

-Part 1 Descriptive Paragraph
+Part 1 Descriptive Paragraph (10 marks)

-In this part of the test, you will write one descriptive paragraph based on a given photograph.
+Write one descriptive paragraph based on a given photograph.

 Your response will be evaluated based on the following criteria: